GoodchildTrevor/Auto_Price_Prediction/README.md

 # How it Works

-The approach taken in this project involves several steps:
+* **Data Preprocessing**
-* Data Preprocessing: The missing values are handled, duplicates are removed, outliers are identified, and irrelevant features are eliminated.
+<br>The missing values are handled, duplicates are removed, outliers are identified, and irrelevant features are eliminated.
 One-hot encoding is then applied to categorical features.
-* Data Splitting: The data is divided into training, validation, and test sets.
+* **Data Splitting** <br> The data is divided into training, validation, and test sets.
-* Model Training: Various models including CatBoostRegressor, LightGBM, XGBoost, and RandomForestRegressor are trained and their hyperparameters are tuned.
+* **Model Training**<br> Various models including CatBoostRegressor, LightGBM, XGBoost, and RandomForestRegressor are trained and their hyperparameters are tuned.
-* Model Evaluation: Each model's performance is evaluated on the validation set based on the RMSE (Root Mean Squared Error) metric.
+* **Model Evaluation** <br> Each model's performance is evaluated on the validation set based on the RMSE (Root Mean Squared Error) metric.
 The time taken for both training and prediction is also recorded.
-* Final Model Testing: The best model, as determined by RMSE and computation time, is then employed to make predictions on the test set.
+* **Final Model Testing** <br> The best model, as determined by RMSE and computation time, is then employed to make predictions on the test set.
-* Comparison with a Baseline Model: The results are compared to a baseline model generated using the DummyRegressor.
+* **Comparison with a Baseline Model** <br> The results are compared to a baseline model generated using the DummyRegressor.

 # Dependencies:
 To run the project, you will need to have the following libraries installed: